The L\"uscher scattering formalism on the $t$-channel cut: Review of the L u scher formalism

 for later convenience.
-Note also that sums over the repeated indices $\ell,m$ and $\ell',m'$ are implied.
 The term $r(P)$ in eq.~\eqref{eq:loop_cont} is a sum over a smooth summand, leading to exponentially suppressed finite-volume corrections, which we may neglect.
 The summand in the first term and, more specifically, the quantities $\mathcal{S}_{\ell m; \ell' m'}(P, \boldsymbol k; L)$, contain the pole corresponding to the two-particle intermediate state going on-shell, as can be seen explicitly in eq.~\eqref{eq:S_def}, and thus this term contains all the power-like volume dependence arising from the loop we are considering.